jeaye/blog.jeaye.com/_drafts/2016-11-30-vim-clojure.md

 Those in Emacs land need not worry about excellent Lisp and REPL support.
 Here in Vim land, the ground is less certain.
-There have been a myriad of attempts to provide paredit-like editing and slime-like evaluating to those who edit modally.
+There have been a myriad of attempts to provide Paredit-like editing and SLIME-like evaluating to those who edit modally.
 Here's a contemporary look at helping Vim provide the expected slurpage, barfage, evaluation, and more.